 Erectile dysfunction (ED) is the inability to get or keep an erection for sexual intercourse.
-It’s often referred to as impotence and is a very common, treatable condition - it’s estimated that half of all men between the ages of 40 and 70 have some form of erectile dysfunction.
-Though it is more common in men over 40, research has also shown a prevalence of erectile dysfunction in younger men.
+It’s estimated that half of all men between the ages of 40 and 70 have experienced some form of erectile dysfunction (often referred to as impotence).
+Though it is more common in men over 40, research has also shown a prevalence of ED in younger men.

 Getting treatment is as easy as 1, 2, 3!

 To understand the reasons for erectile dysfunction, it’s important to know how an erection occurs.
 When aroused, your brain sends signals to the blood vessels in your penis, relaxing the arteries and allowing blood to flow in.
 The veins then close to trap the blood in your penis, causing it to expand and harden.

 Anything that interferes with this process can lead to erectile dysfunction.
 Causes of the condition can be broken down into two categories: physical and psychological.

 - Circulatory problems such as narrowing of blood vessels, high blood pressure, high cholesterol, or hardening of arteries (atherosclerosis)